JulzHR/Where-is-the-math-in-the-Two-Compartment-Open-Model/README.md

 where $$C_n$$ refers to the compartment that is being described, either the central/plasma compartment or the peripheral/tissue compartment.

+### Variety of Models

+Depending on the route of administration of the drug (oral, injection, infusion, etc.) and the excretion of the drug (urine or sweat mainly), the representation of the model may vary.
+For instance, oral administration will have an extra constant when compared to IV.
+Some models mention that excretion only occurs in the central compartment, while others affirm that excretion happens in the tissue compartment or  even a combination of both compartments.
+So, as you can see, this model is versatile since it allows to take these factors (administration and excretion) into consideration.

 ### Two Compartment Open Model for IV Bolus Dose

 For the IV bolus dose, the visualization of the model looks as follows: